A Guide to Compile-Time, Template, and Runtime Expressions in Azure Pipelines

 Note: In conditions, the $[] wrapper is optional when using functions like eq(), and(), etc. However, when directly referencing variables in other contexts, you must use either $(name) or $[variables.name].

-Another example of dynamically setting a runtime variable:
+Another way of dynamically setting a runtime variable is by using the ##vso prefix:

 - script: echo "##vso[task.setvariable variable=hasUnitTests]true"